First-Generation College Students

 Here are some of the resources to help you fulfill your dream of a college education:

-- First Year Success – The First Year Success system is designed to improve learning for new students during their first year of college.
+- Advising and Student Success Coordinators – These staff support new students to improve learning during their first year of college.

 - Orientation – These new student orientation sessions provide an opportunity for those individuals who are important in the lives of our students to learn more about how to support their student in transitioning to TCC.